Exabyte-io/rewotes/Flowchart-Designer.md

 # Expectations

 1. up and running application OR high fidelity clickable mockups
-1. drag-and-drop flowchart builder with support basic arithmetics
+1. drag-and-drop flowchart builder with support for basic arithmetics
 1. clean and documented code
 1. tests